 This section may be applicable to PFFS, MSA & MSA Demo Plans

 The purpose of these attestations is to ensure that the applicant has an appropriate system in place to properly pay providers and to ensure that members are not being overcharged.
-Additionally, it instructs applicants to upload a Reimbursement Grid in HPMS.
+Additionally, it instructs applicants to upload a Reimbursement Grid in the HPMS.
 The following attestations were developed to implement the regulations of 42 CFR 422.216 (c).

-In HPMS, complete the table below:
+In the HPMS, complete the table below: